skotssd/JEQUILIB/README.md

 # JEQUILIB
 Jupyter file using matlab kernel and PHREEQC (optional) to solve equilibrium problems formulated in tableau notation.

+once you have Jupyter working with the Matlab kernel open Tutorial_AgCl_example.ipynb and read the tutorial instructions.
+All the files are included in that example ipynb file.
+So that is all you need to replicate the other files for your local use.

 Install anaconda or install miniconda

 to add matlab kernel